Raygun - Ridicule vs. Respect

 * Myth #2: Raygun's husband was a judge at the Olympics qualifying event.

 Truth: False.
-According to the Associated Press Factcheck webpage of 13 August, Raygun's husband was not a judge or involved in the Olympics selection process (Wark 2024).
+According to the Associated Press Fact-check webpage of 13 August, Raygun's husband was not a judge or involved in the Olympics selection process (Wark 2024).

-* Myth *3: Raygun and her husband were founders of the Australian Breakdancing Association and heavily involved in the Olympics selection process.
+* Myth #3: Raygun and her husband were founders of the Australian Breakdancing Association and heavily involved in the Olympics selection process.

-This is a copy of the incorrect X posting by Autism Capital:
+In addition, there was an incorrect X posting by Autism Capital:

-The story of how the Australian women’s breakdancer, Rachael “Raygun” Gunn, who scored a literal 0 in the Olympics is fascinating.
-How did she get there?
-TLDR: The Olympics outsourced the breakdancing qualifications to a third party called the WorldDance Sport Federation who didn’t know anything about breakdancing, they wanted to do Ballroom Dancing.
-The Olympics said NO to Ballroom, so WorldDance said FINE we’ll oversee Breakdancing instead.
-WorldDance didn’t know anything about Breakdancing so THEY outsourced to other smaller orgs local to the country, in the case of Australia, an organization called the Australian Breaking Association which was FOUNDED by Raygun and her husband.
+TLDR: The Olympics outsourced the break dancing qualifications to a third party called the World Dance Sport Federation who didn’t know anything about break dancing, they wanted to do Ballroom Dancing.
+The Olympics said NO to Ballroom, so World Dance said FINE we’ll oversee Break dancing instead.
+World Dance didn’t know anything about Break dancing so THEY outsourced to other smaller organisations local to the country, in the case of Australia, an organization called the Australian Breaking Association which was FOUNDED by Raygun and her husband.
 Who advised them to partner with this org?
 Rachael Gunn.
 Starting to see it?
 The Australian Breaking Association (AusBreak) runs a competition every year that only has 10-15 women show up, and obviously Rachael “wins” this and her husband becomes the team coach.
-Basically, Rachael elects herself as the Australian Olympic breakdancing rep, and the rest history.
+Basically, Rachael elects herself as the Australian Olympic break dancing rep, and the rest history.
 A nice fat 0 for the history books.

 Readers added context: Neither Rachael Gunn or her husband are founders of the Australian Breaking Association (Founded by Lowe Napalan).
 They are not involved in the ABA leadership in any capacity.

-The accusations were completely false, and revealed as such in a Factcheck on 13 August by the Sportskeeda website (Sinhar 2024).
+The accusations were completely false, and revealed as such in a Fact-check on 13 August by the Sportskeeda website (Sinhar 2024).

 * Myth *4: Raygun set out to mock Australia in her routine.

 Truth: False.
 This accusation was made by Professor Megan Davis (Lewis 2024, The Australian 12 August 2024).
 There was never any evidence for this vitriolic and deeply offensive accusation and personal attack by Professor Davis.
-For example, the inclusion of the Kangaroo Dance was a specific and special element of the artisitc performance, and subsequently commented upon favourably by one of the actual Olympic judges.
+For example, the inclusion of the Kangaroo Dance was a specific and special element of the artistic performance, and subsequently commented upon favourably by one of the actual Olympic judges.
 There was nothing mocking or culturally inappropriate about it in the context of the Paris Olympics competition.

-* Myth #5: Rachael Gunn entered the Paris Olympics breakdancing competition merely as part of a research project.
+* Myth #5: Rachael Gunn entered the Paris Olympics break dancing competition merely as part of a research project.

 -----------------------

 The Paris Olympics were broadcast live around the world during August 2024, and, like all of those before, was the subject of much media attention.
-Unfortunately there were a number of significant controversies which tendered to garner much of that attention, beginning with the open ceremony and its parody of the Christian Last Supper.
+Unfortunately there were a number of significant controversies which tendered to garner public attention, diverting it away from a focus on sport-related achievements.
+It began with the open ceremony and its parody of the Christian Last Supper performance, which included LGBTI+ elements and subsequently drew criticism.
 This was followed by the women's boxing scandal involving the participation of two athletes who had been banned by the International Boxing Federation in 2023 after failing sex tests.
-Much of the controversy over these two events had faded by the time Rachael "Raygun" Gunn stepped onto the breakdancing platform.
-However, what happened during here brief 3 rounds almost immediately hit the news and social media platforms.
+They were males participating in the female section, and they subsequently went on to win the gold medals.

 Indigenous Professor Megan Davis is perhaps the most damaging and controversial of the Raygun critics, with comments such as: